Rashidapp/Armory_Documentation/dev/logicnodes.md

 ### Haxe

 Before the project can be run, we need to implement the actual node logic in Haxe.

+Start by creating the folder structure `Sources/armory/logicnode/` in the same folder of `blender.py`.

+Next, create a `TestNode.hx` file inside the `logicnode` folder just created, and place the code from below in the file.

 When the node gets executed, we let it print a 'Hello, World!' string.

 ```haxe
 package armory.logicnode;